Snorri Sturluson: The end of Snorri and the Commonwealth

-Meanwhile, in 1240, after the jarl's defeat, but before his removal from the scene, Haakon sent two agents to Gissur bearing a secret letter with orders to kill or capture Snorri.
-Gissur was being invited now to join the unionist movement, which he could accept or refuse, just as he pleased.
-His initial bid to take Snorri at the Althing failed.

 Hallveig died of natural causes.
 When the family bickered over the inheritance, Hallveig's sons, Klaeing and Orm, asked assistance from their uncle Gissur.
 Holding a meeting with them and Kolbein the Younger, Gissur brought out the letter.
 Orm refused.
 Shortly after, Snorri received a letter in cipher runes warning him of the plot, but he could not understand them.